School Support Services

 CYS Services SLO's also manage an email distribution list for homeschooler's to keep parents in the know about upcoming events, state administered test and more.

-Youth Sports and Fitness Home School PE Program offers children and youth ages 6 and older free PE sessions.
+Youth Sports and Fitness Home School PE Program offers children and youth ages 5 and older PE sessions $25 per quarter.

 - Tuesdays at AMR from 11:30 a.m. to 12:30 p.m.